digmunhoz/gitlab-event-collector/README.md

 This software collects events from GitLab server, providing insights from users events.
 It consists of a data collector, an Elasticsearch instance, and a Grafana dashboard ready for data visualization.

+As a technology leader, overseeing interactions with version control systems like Git is essential for various reasons.
+Firstly, it provides visibility into the progress of development tasks and projects.
+By tracking commits, branches, and merges, managers can understand the status of code changes and identify any bottlenecks or challenges the team may be facing.

+Additionally, monitoring version control interactions can help with project management and resource allocation.
+Managers can track the distribution of work among team members, identify areas where additional support may be needed, and make informed decisions about project timelines and priorities.

+Overall, by closely overseeing interactions with version control, technology managers can promote collaboration, ensure efficient project management, and make informed decisions to drive the success of development projects.

 ## Prerequisites
 The only requirement to run this software is Docker.